 You would often come across terms like out-performers and laggards.
 Relative strength line in a chart reveals its performance compared to the reference.
 S&P 500, NASDAQ, Dow Jones Industrial Average are common references.
 Out-performers yield better returns than the referenced index and laggards lag behind them.
 This information is useful while evaluating your portfolio’s performance.

 We hope these tips stand you in good stead for identifying quality stocks as well as the right time to buy and sell.
+Once you have an understanding of how to read stock charts, you can start looking into trading platforms that will provide charting and analysis tools for you.
+For example, read this review of Robinhood vs E*Trade.
 Happy trading!